MicrosoftDocs/ATADocs/ATPDocs/classic-reports.md

 ---
-title: Working with Microsoft Defender for Identity Reports
+title: Classic portal - Working with Microsoft Defender for Identity Reports
-description: Describes how you can generate reports in Microsoft Defender for Identity to monitor your network. ms.date: 10/27/2020 ms.topic: conceptual
+description: Classic portal - Describes how you can generate reports in Microsoft Defender for Identity to monitor your network. ms.date: 10/27/2020 ms.topic: conceptual
 ---

-# Microsoft Defender for Identity Reports
+# Classic portal: Microsoft Defender for Identity Reports

 > [!NOTE]
 > The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
 The supporting documents for the new experience can be found [here](/microsoft-365/security/defender-identity/vpn-integration).
 For more information about Microsoft Defender for Identity and when other features will be available in Microsoft 365 Defender, see [Microsoft Defender for Identity in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).